jraleman/dorms.42.us.org/README.md

         └── index.js
 ```

-The public directory contains all the styles and component-less scripts:
+The public directory contains all the styles and state-less components scripts:

 ```
 public/